Shubhdeep12/QueDoor/Readme.md

 <p>
 <em>
-This stage will help an understudy with posing inquiries from various understudies and besides can you remarkable part of finding related posts.
+This platform will help an understudy to resolve their doubt by asking them from other people.
+Also if they don't want to upload a question they can also search for related questions.

 </em>
 </p>